UniStuttgart-INS/INSTINCT/README.md

 export LIBGL_ALWAYS_INDIRECT=1
 ```

+### Post installation

+- Create a file `config.ini` in the project root folder.
+The VSCode run tasks call the executable with this config file and if the file does not exist there will be an error.
+However if there is an empty file, it works.

 ### VSCode Configuration

 It is strongly recommended to use [Visual Studio Code](https://code.visualstudio.com/) as IDE, as the needed project files are provided in the ```.vscode``` folder.